tu-delft-library/planning_for_rdm/book/closing_remarks.md

 We wish you the best with your master's thesis project!

-:::{card} Please share feedback
+:::{card} Please share your feedback
-We would like to hear your feedback so we can make these materials better.
+We would so appreciate your input to help make these materials better.
 Click the blue button below to participate in this brief survey:
 ```{button-link} https://tudelft.fra1.qualtrics.com/jfe/form/SV_0GswqLycjJPXCLQ
 :color: primary
 FEEDBACK SURVEY